Meet Pete

 Pete & Karen Sessions

 Pete and Karen Sessions are the proud parents of five sons.
-Bill and wife Kayle, both graduates of Texas Tech University Medical School, are completing their medical residencies in Greenville, SC.
-Alex, a special-needs young man, works diligently for Home Depot in Austin, TX.
-Conor, a U.S. Navy veteran, works in the cattle industry in Montana.
-Liam, a 2020 graduate of Baylor University, works in our nation’s Capitol.
-Nicholas, a junior at Rollins College, is a member of his college golf team.
+Bill and wife Kayle, both graduates of Texas Tech University Medical School, are medical doctors in Austin, joined by their daughter Virginia Sessions.
+Alex Sessions, a special-needs young man, works diligently for Home Depot in Austin.
+Conor, a U.S. Navy veteran, is in flight school at Stephen F. Austin State University.
+Liam and Lauren are married and work in Tampa, Florida.
+Nicholas works in Orlando, Florida.

 More About Pete